Playwright PR health checks: Block risky merges with CI

 How do PR health checks improve release safety?

-PR health checks stop bad code from merging into stable branches.
-They run your Playwright tests instantly when a developer opens a Pull Request.
-If the required checks fail, the system blocks the merge.
+PR health checks prevent bad code from merging into stable branches by running Playwright tests automatically whenever a developer opens a Pull Request.
+Failed checks block the merge.

-This automated gate dramatically reduces the time between introducing a bug and finding it.
-You cut the risk of a broken build, a production incident, or an unexpected regression.
-This is critical for maintaining quality at high velocity.
+This automated gate reduces the time between introducing a bug and detecting it, lowering the risk of broken builds, production incidents, or unexpected regressions.

 The Risk Difference